*to play music on the audio player go to site settings and click "allow" for sound

 What are the consequences of an idea, image or meme being proliferated with no seeming end?

-My work takes on the uncanny and voyeuristic elements of the black figure which relates both to social media and painting history.
-The placing of these works and the images they reappropriate have me working between interior and exterior worlds: a home, an empty lot, what we wear, what we put online and what that reflects about us as individuals.
-I have become increasingly focused on fashion, fabric, and cloth.
-These elements stand out for their historical significance as early technologies and their potential as a versatile framework for expression.
+My works sits between interior and exterior worlds.
+The tension between on and offline, whats editted, curated, and posted online and what we decide to keep to ourselves.
+This tension is also reflected in fashion, with histories of peacocking and the cyclical nature of highfashion to fast fashion.
+I have become increasingly focused on fashion and fibers as a medium and its use psychologically as armor.
+Fibers itself stands out for its historical significance in developing early technologies and its potential as a versatile framework for expression.
+I'm most drawn to sequins in this way.
 The use of sequins superficially, typically associated with club culture, materially is transformed into a reflective exterior, protective, illuminated, and reminiscent of chainmail.
-The fabrics I used and referenced in the work are byproducts of the fast fashion industry.
-They are transformed by the flattening, scaling up, and shifting of their original context through technology interventions such as Photoshop, printer malfunctions, and image transfer.
-The pieces I make are constrained to aspect ratios of (2: 3, 4: 4,16: 9) which is common for smartphones, flatscreen TVs, printer paper, etc.
+The fabrics I use and reference in my most recent body of work are byproducts of the fast fashion industry.
+They are transformed by the flattening, scaling up, and shifting of their original context through technology interventions such as Photoshop, printer malfunctions, and image transfer.The pieces I make are constrained to aspect ratios of (2: 3, 4: 4,16: 9) which is common for smartphones, flatscreen TVs, printer paper, etc.

 The matrixes of a material's inherent grid organize new and additional information.
 Process becomes indistinguishable from finished work: the matrix and its print become one in the same.
 I think of the matrix as the underlying structure that can be found in memes, and in combining elements such as text, image, sequins, grids, and tape, I privilege process as an entry point into the complex nature of memes structurally.
 Manipulating grids reveals their capacity to store and embed information.
 By working with multiples, I complicate information organization, making the work self-referential and interconnected, mirroring online information structures.
 I explore trends and virality through the self-referential nature of the grid and the matrix, where elements of a work's source are embedded in its making and reflected in its matrix.
 Iconography is embedded in these complex structures; and they continue to be appropriated.